joshsj89/ClassTrack/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run watch`

+Runs the app in watch mode.\
+This command is useful for development and testing purposes.
+It will automatically rebuild the app whenever you make changes to the source code.
+This allows you to use the VS Code debugger to debug the extension in Chrome.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**